Ishaikh3434/googrecipegen/README.md

+***THIS BRANCH IS OBSOLETE.
+This was the very first iteration of this project.
+It's rough.*** It's here as a monument to my progress, and you're free to try it out, but don't expect it to be good or anything.

 A tool to automate the process of noting down recipes using Google Gemini and vosk voice recognition!
 Currently still in development, with basic functionality constrained to running locally.
 Requires a Google Gemini API key, save it to .env (API_KEY=YOUR_API_KEY)